erindtooley/Chore-Randomizer/README.md

 Those are just my recommendations.
 Also, in that same folder, _settings.json_ should automatically configure your VS Code to follow my recommendations.
 You can always change this later.

 Also, you should install the fonts in the font folder.
-I have included for Windoze, but you can get whatever ones you need [here.](https://github.com/tonsky/FiraCode)

 This is great for beginners, who just want to get up and running.
 You will want something more robust and thorough for production though, eventually.